How To Bet On Anthony Joshua vs Oleksandr Usyk in IL | Illinois Sports Betting

 How To Bet On Anthony Joshua vs Oleksandr Usyk In Illinois

-For all you residents of Illinois out there, betting on Joshua vs Usyk has been made that much easier by BetOnline where new users can take advantage of their eye-catching welcome offer just in time for ring walks on Saturday.
+For all you Illinois natives out there, betting on Joshua vs Usyk has been made that much easier by BetOnline where new users can take advantage of their eye-catching welcome offer just in time for the ring walks on Saturday.

 - Click here to sign up and claim the BetOnline bonus